HSBNE-Archive/Policy/Rules/Rules.md

         performed.
     2. Subrule (1) applies even if the act was performed when—

-        a.  there was a defect in the appointment of a member of the management committee,or person acting as a member of the management committee; or
+        1.  there was a defect in the appointment of a member of the management committee,or person acting as a member of the management committee; or
-        b.  a management committee member, or person acting as a member of the management committee was disqualified from being a member.
+        2.  a management committee member, or person acting as a member of the management committee was disqualified from being a member.

 29. #### Resolutions of management committee without meeting